aman5062/Samachar/README.md

 # Samachar News App

-**Samachar** is a mobile news application that brings the latest news updates to users in real-time.
+**Samachar** is a mobile news application that brings latest news updates to users in real-time.
 The app covers a variety of categories, including politics, sports, entertainment, technology, and more, ensuring users stay informed about current events.

 ## Features